vaitulsidhdhapara/Hotel-Booking-Analysis/README.md

 - total_of_special_requests: total no. of special request.
 - reservation_status: Whether a customer has checked out or canceled,or not showed
 - reservation_status_date: Date of making reservation status.

+Total number of rows in data: 119390

+Total number of columns: 32

 # Dashboard - Hotel Booking Analysis

 https://tabsoft.co/3ENdskX